-Our latest Autonomous Customer research confirms that consumers are ready to welcome artificial intelligence (AI) into the contact centre, giving organisations a green light to make the most of all the technology can offer.
+Our latest Autonomous Customer research with Cisco confirms that consumers are ready to welcome Artificial Intelligence (AI) into the contact centre, giving organisations a green light to make the most of all the technology can offer.

 AI is already a transformational force, having a positive impact on both the customer and agent experience.